What is sexual harassment

 • Persistent and unwelcome social invitations, or telephone calls or emails, from workmates at work or at home.

-Guidance for employees who think they’ve been sexually harassed:
+For guidance for employees who think they’ve been sexually harassed visit:

 Steps for worker to address sexual harassment